 Caring Community

 At Congregation Beth Am we strive to be a covenantal community – one united by a sense of mutual responsibility, compassion and care.
-Members reach out to one another in many ways at times of joy and sorrow, providing help when needed through personal notes, meal delivery, new baby gifts, visits to the homebound, and peer support in times of crisis.
+Members reach out to one another in many ways at times of joy and sorrow, providing help when needed through personal notes, meal delivery, new baby gifts, visits to the homebound and peer support in times of crisis.
 Volunteers are always most welcome!

 Our clergy want to know if any of our members are ill or in the hospital.
-If you know of someone who is in need of special attention, please contact the main office (650) 493-4661 or email any of the Beth Am clergy or the listed contact in the logged-in-only accessible section at the bottom of this page.
+If you know of someone who is in need of special attention, please contact the main office at (650) 493-4661 or email any of the Beth Am clergy or the listed contact in the logged-in-only accessible section at the bottom of this page.

 Beit R'fuah — Mental Health Support Group